hbc/NGS_Data_Analysis_Course/sessionII/lessons/07_introR-functions-and-arguments.md

 ### Asking for help

-The key to get help from someone is for them to grasp your problem rapidly.
+The key to getting help from someone is for them to grasp your problem rapidly.
 You should make it as easy as possible to pinpoint where the issue might be.

 1. Try to **use the correct words** to describe your problem.
 For instance, a package